Introduction

 6. Have a support system

-It is essential to have a support system when working from home or office.
+Having a support system when working from home or office is essential.
 This support system can be with anyone you enjoy downtime.
 It might be your friends, colleagues, spouse, parents, or even your therapist.
 Having a support system helps vent out stress and anxiety.
 It can make you feel loved, cared and heard.

 7. Be kind